Egypt to hold parliamentary vote in Feb/March - foreign minister

 The elections will come after a referendum on a new constitution, which Fahmy said would be held in December.
 A 50-member committee is working on amending a constitution that was drafted under Mursi by an Islamist-dominated assembly.

-Since July, the army-backed government has carried out a security crackdown on the Brotherhood.
+Since July, the army-backed government has carried out a security crackdown on Mursi's Muslim Brotherhood.
 Its leaders are behind bars, as are more than 2,000 of its members and supporters.
 Hundreds of Islamists have been killed since the army takeover.

 The Brotherhood says the army action can be described only as a coup, while the army says it was merely acting on the wishes of the people to dampen a resurgence of violence.